Short Answer: Bigleaf hydrangeas wilt because their stomata don't close when under heat stress. It is probably not dying, but read on to make sure.

 In the case of wilting, the gas being lost is water vapor.
 Stomata are supposed to open and close to regulate the exchange.
 To conserve water, they should shut when a plant is under stress (heat or drought stress).
 In high heat, the stomata on bigleaf and mountain hydrangeas don't shut, so the plants keep losing water and therefore wilt.

 You've probably seen the wilting either when in full sun (that raised the temperature) or even in dappled shade when the temperatures soar into the upper 90 degrees.
-You've certainly seen it in drought.
+You've certainly seen it in drought - but drought wilting is not the situation we're talking about here - we're specifically talking about wilting in hot weather (or when direct sunlight causes a rise in temperature).

 Most plants that you see thriving in the Deep South have stomata that close when under the stress of our baking heat.
 Most types of plants (random examples: crapemyrtles, coneflowers, gardenias) wilt only under real drought stress.